How to ace your job or apprenticeship interviews

 5. Ask questions of your own

 Almost every interview will end with the interviewer turning things around and asking if you have any questions.
 You might think it makes you seem clever not to have any, but it’s actually better if you do!
-Obviously don’t waste their time making up questions just for the sake of asking them, but here are the types of things you could consider asking:
+Here are a few examples – pick the one(s) you genuinely want the answer to.

 - What’s one thing you think someone starting this job should understand going in?